 We cannot provide this documentation if we did not see you.
 For example, if you had a migraine headache two days ago and missed a test, do not come in today for documentation of your illness.

 Because of state and federal privacy laws we cannot state on this form the reason you came to the SHC.
 Most minor to moderate illnesses require only brief absences and one’s ability to attend class varies from one individual to the next with the same illness.
 Therefore we also will not state that you could or could not attend class.

 In the rare instance that your professor insists on talking to us about your illness:

 - On the sign-in sheet for your office visit, indicate that we can talk to your professor.

 - Notify your professor to call us.

 We cannot talk to your professor without written authorization from you.

-Should you have a major illness (for example severe mononucleosis) or injury or a dangerous contagious disease, one of our HealthCare Providers may recommend that you not attend classes for 3 or more days.
+Should you have a major illness (for example severe mononucleosis) or injury or a dangerous contagious disease, one of our medical Providers may recommend that you not attend classes for 3 or more days.
 In such cases, you should contact Academic Services and your professors.